solarsnake/coveralls-demo-ruby/README.md

   - master
 ```

-That `branches:` section of our config just means we're doing something a little more fancy than you need to do in your repo.
+That `branches:` section just means we're doing something a little fancier around our branches compared to your project.

-Specifically, we only want to run CI builds upon pushes and PRs to our `travis` branch, which, in our project, is the branch configured to work with Travis CI.
+Specifically, in our project we only want to run builds on pushes to our `travis` branch, which is the only branch we've configured to work with Travis CI.
+(Other branches work with other CI services.)

-Therefore, we use the `only:` declaration and specify `travis`, for the `travis` branch.
+Therefore, we use the `only:` declaration and specify `travis` (*for the `travis` branch*).

-For good measure, we've also added the `except:` declaration&mdash;not strictly necessary, but informative in that we never want to to run builds on commits to our `master` branch, as our master branch is meant to remain a pristine are of unconfigured demo code.
-(Code that will run nowhere, except on our local machine.)
+For good measure, we've also added the `except:` declaration&mdash;not strictly necessary, but informative in that we never want to to run builds on commits to our `master` branch.
+That's because our master branch is meant to remain a pristine area of unconfigured demo code.
+(Code that will run nowhere except on our local machine.)

-On the other hand, your Travis CI configuration will be more "plain vanilla", allowing CI builds on any branches you create on your project.
-Thus, no need to declare anything under `branches:`.
+By contrast, your first Travis config can be more "plain vanilla," permitting builds on any branch you might create on your project.

+Thus, no need for you to declare anything under `branches:`.

 </details>